 The weight-based excise system enabled manufacturers to minimise costs by reducing the weight of each cigarette and packaging more cigarettes in larger packs.
 These cigarettes were much cheaper per cigarette and attractive to price sensitive smokers including young people and people from lower socio-economic backgrounds.
 The introduction of the per-stick system ensured that the price of premium brand cigarettes did not fall in price but high volume, low weight cigarettes rose in price.

 The single rate 'per stick' excise applies to all cigarettes with a tobacco content up to and including 0.8 grams per cigarette.
 An excise per kilogram of tobacco applies to all other tobacco products, including cigarettes heavier than 0.8 grams of tobacco per cigarette, loose tobacco and cigars.

-Effective from 1 March 2014, the federal excise on tobacco was changed from bi-annual indexation based on the Consumer Price Index (CPI) to bi-annual indexation based on average weekly ordinary time earnings (AWOTE).
+Effective from 1 March 2014, the federal excise on tobacco was changed from bi-annual indexation based on the CPI to bi-annual indexation based on average weekly ordinary time earnings (AWOTE).

 Increasing tobacco prices, through taxation, is one of the most effective measures that governments can take to reduce premature death and disease due to smoking.1